LuYF-Lemon-love/simple-rlhf/DeepSpeed-Chat/training/step1_supervised_finetuning/README.md

 | Finetune w/ 6 datasets | A wise frog lives in a pond.
 He has a big mouth and a big heart.<br />He's always there to help.
 He's a good friend to all.
 He's a wise frog.`<\|endoftext\|>`                                                                                                                                                                         |

 ## ☀️ Some arguments explanation and the largest trainable model
-Most of the arguments used in the main.py file have clear explanations and are usually easy to follow if you have previous experience with finetuning decoder models.
-However, if you're not clear on any of them, please don't hesitate to reach out on GitHub issues.
-In this section, we provide some specific explanations of the arguments and their usage.

 | Args                                                     | Explanation                                                                              | Note                                                                                                                                                                                       |
 |----------------------------------------------------------|------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|